- Notice of the closing of Cafe Aalto Kyoto

-MAJA HOTEL KYOTO is designed by Finnish industrial designer Harri Koskinen who’s main concept is to create a space that evokes feelings of coziness and warmth at home.
+MAJA HOTEL KYOTO, the capsule hotel for female-use only, is designed by Finnish industrial designer Harri Koskinen who’s main concept is to create a space that evokes feelings of coziness and warmth at home.
 From the texture of natural wood to the lighting, there are many carefully crafted details at MAJA HOTEL KYOTO that you will want to experience time and time again.
 Located in the central Kyoto neighborhood of Kawaramachi, the hotel is within walking distance to popular destinations such as Nishiki Market.

 Maja Hotel Kyoto, located in the central Kyoto neighborhood of Kawaramachi, is a capsule hotel designed by Finnish industrial designer Harri Koskinen.
 The hotel comprises 60 capsules, called huts, which come in two sizes and feature a distinctive triangular roof modeled on the shape of a house.
 Harri Koskinen is responsible for all creative design related to the facility, including its interiors, graphics, and related products.
 Maja, which means “hut” in Finnish, is aiming “to create a cosy and warm home-like experience” for its guests.